LouisVDE/42_Cursus/README.md

 ```
 make bonus
 ```
-To delete files do :
+To delete .o and .a files do :
 ```
 make clean
 ```